Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 Dashr Timing Gates

-Dashr is another laser-based timing system that allows you to measure the sprint times of your athletes easily.
+Dashr is a laser-based timing system that allows you to measure the sprint times of your athletes easily.
+Dashr now offers two distinct product lines: the Dashr Blue and the newer Dashr Silver.

-Dashr accurately measures times and can display times on a smartphone app or on their larger display add-on.
-Dashr is one of the more affordable systems on the market if you only need one timing gate, and can time a wide variety of exercises.
+The Dashr Blue is their original and most popular system.
+It accurately measures times and can display times on a smartphone app or on their larger display add-on.
+Dashr Blue is one of the more affordable laser-based systems on the market, and can time a wide variety of exercises.

 Dashr also has an online dashboard that you can use to track times, and it can be integrated with other technology, such as the MoveFactorX bar velocity sensor.